H3llo-o/No-Sleep/README.md

 Shoutout to...
 - Ate Sai for the story
-- Kuya Gian and Dominique for the coding the game
+- Kuya Gian and Dominique for coding the game
 - Rheinz for the concept and graphic design